'Get back to integrity': Oklahoma's Kevin Stitt on Republicans after Trump

 "We have to get back to integrity," Stitt said.
 He described an action by the administration as "un-American."
 He differed with Trump on elections and embraced the diversity of the United States.
 He is himself a member of the Cherokee Nation.

-You can watch the full interview by clicking on the video above, or you can listen to the full interview by clicking on the blue play button above.
+You can watch the full interview by clicking on the video above, or you can listen to the portion of the interview that broadcast on Morning Edition by clicking on the blue play button above.

 Below are some highlights from our conversation.